-I’m not particular fond of doing my own bookkeeping, opening and closing files, running to the bank, etc. At the same time, if I hired someone else to do these tedious tasks, I’d have to pay them, which is a huge increase in overhead.
-Quite frankly, some months my firm could afford that expense, and other months it would be a problem.
+I’m not particular fond of doing my own bookkeeping, opening and closing files, running to the bank, etc. At the same time, if I hired someone else to do these tedious tasks, I’d have to pay them, which is a massive increase in overhead.
+Frankly, some months my firm could afford that expense, and other months it would be a problem.
 Until I get to the point where the firm is overflowing with money (wishful thinking), I’m not hiring anyone.1

 On the plus side, tackling my own administrative tasks means I know exactly how my firm’s finances look month-to-month.
 Knowing this about my firm helps me adjust my workflow and overheard as needed.

 For example, if the trust account is getting low, then it’s time to revisit clients on retainer and make sure they refresh their retainers.
 If the cases need to be closed, then I need to spend time closing those files and pound the pavement for some new clients.